Generalelite17/Stock-Price-Prediction/README.md

    python main.py
    ```

 *Note: The current setup usese real data fetched from the Yahoo Finance API.
-However, if needed,  you can switch to generated dummy data for testing by uncommenting the dummy data for testing by uncommenting the dummy data collection code in `main.py`.*
+However, if needed,  you can switch to generated dummy data for testing by uncommenting the dummy data  collection code in `main.py`.*

 ---